Down in the Dumps About Losing It

 Word experts differ about how the expression started.
-Some believe it came from television programs popular in the nineteen eighties.
+Some believe it came from television programs popular in the 1980s.
 Others believe it began with psychologists and psychiatrists who deal with how people think, feel and act.

 One psychologist said, "We Americans have many concerns about controlling our lives.
 Perhaps we worry too much."

-Word expert Charles Funk says people have been feeling down in the dumps for more than four-hundred years.
-Sir Thomas More used the expression in fifteen thirty-four.
-He wrote, "Our poor family ... has fallen in such dumps."
+Word expert Charles Funk says people have been feeling "down in the dumps" for more than 400 years.
+Sir Thomas More used the expression in 1534.
+He wrote: "Our poor family...has fallen in such dumps."